8:00AM - 5:00PM

 If you want to clean your new bathroom thoroughly, you’ll need to access those hard-to-reach areas.
 It might not be pleasant, but before moving into your new home, you shouldn’t forget to clean under the sink and behind the toilet.
 Do everything else as you would every time you clean your bathroom, but spend just a few minutes longer scrubbing.
 Your bathroom will be shining and clean in no time.

-Finish by mopping, making sure to use a product that is safe for the surface.
+4. Finish by mopping, making sure to use a product that is safe for the surface.

 Moving In Your Furniture

 To be able to access every inch of your new home, it’s best to clean before you move in all your furniture.
 Once your home is sparkling clean, make sure to hire reputable furniture movers to help with the heavy pieces.
-They’ll get your bulky items transferred with ease and without any damages.
+They’ll get your bulky items transferred with ease and without any damage.

 Don’t do the heavy lifting yourself.
 As much as you think your friends and family can help carry heavy furniture, it’s best to let the professionals do it and avoid any damage or injuries.